 Welcome to The Green Ration Book

-The average UK citizen creates 11 tonnes of Carbon Dioxide a year.
+The average UK citizen creates 11 tonnes of Carbon Dioxide equivalent (CO2e)

 New UK targets aim to cut this by 80%.